EaglesReign/test2PTH/README.md

 infinite.js
 Use the d8 interpreter.
 It will print the numbers 1-1000 and then break out of the infinite loop.

+showRegex.js
+Use the d8 interpreter.
+When run, it will print the results of each of the tests: true false true false

 </pre>